Hassan bin Omari: The execution of Hassan bin Omari

 During the eventual capture of Hassan bin Omari, a large cache of correspondence also fell into the hands of the troops.
-Hans Sache, accompanying the Governor, Wissmann, was appointed as examining magistrate, and a courtmartial convened.
+Hans Sache, accompanying the Governor, Wissmann, was appointed as examining magistrate, and a court-martial convened.
 Omari had kept his entire correspondence of many years of 'highly treasonous' letters.
 Carl Velten, the renowned Oriental scholar and German translator, was given the task of translating, in large part, the entries which were written in Arabic script.
 The investigation finally extended to more than a hundred people and could only be completed after seven weeks.
 Sixteen death sentences were carried out in all, along with Hassan bin Omari and Jumbe.
 Both, Makran bin Schaude, the wali, and the akida, Abdalla bin Omari, who since the 1888 uprising had enjoyed a trusted role in the service of the Government, were implicated and imprisoned, the former dying the first night in custody.

 Apart from those directly involved with the uprising, the entire city was found culpable, and fined, and most notably, Indian traders, who were discovered to have, in their confiscated books and ledgers, recorded repeated deliveries to a 'mshenzi'(pl: washenzi' a general Swahili ascription of inland people by coastal dwellers, indicating lack of civilisation), which was taken to refer to Hassan bin Omari.
 Four of the Indians, important respected members, were condemned to death, including one named in the Makunganya Shairi as Kassam Peera, but later this was commuted to chains and imprisonment, and eventually to fines after they had been deported, while still in chains, by ship to Dar es Salaam, and thence to Mombasa and Aden.

+The theft of his remains

+The military doctor Friedrich Simon, who was appointed to the Schutztruppe of German East-Africa from 18 October 1893 until 22 August 1903, was tasked with the autopsy of Makunganya's body.
+He contacted the anthropologist Felix von Luschan, at the time assistant director of the Ethnological Museum of Berlin, who was at the time eager to acquire as many human remains from Africa as possible to substantiate theories of scientific racism.
+The military doctor shipped Hassan bin Omari's skull to Germany and Luschan added this head to his private teaching collection.
+Upon his death in 1924, his wife sold this collections of more than 4,000 skulls and other body parts from people from all over the world to the American Museum of Natural History, where they are still kept today.